coderello/laravel-nova-lang/README.md

 ```

 #### Aliases
 The language codes chosen for the files in this repository may not match the preferences for your project.
-You can use the `--alias` option to publish locales using a different filename.
+You can use the `‑‑alias` option to publish locales using a different filename.

 * Publish translations for one language with an alias, using the simple format `{alias}`:
 ```bash